Docker

 ghcr.io/marmotdata/marmot:latest

-For all configuration options, see available configuration here.
+For all configuration options, see the configuration guide.